Angeschossen/Lands/wiki/Frequently-asked-Config-Questions.md

-**Q: How can I disallow block breaking, pvp etc. in wilderness?**\
+**Q: Where can I toggle wilderness flags or convert regular lands into admin/server lands?**\
-A: This will open a menu where you can toggle wilderness flags:\
+A: This will open a menu where you can toggle wilderness flags and convert regular lands into admin/server lands:\
-`/Lands admin wilderness`
+`/Lands admin menu`

 ***